electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/technology/_index.md

 ---
 title: Audi e-tron technology
 linktitle: Technology
-description: Audi e-tron has a lot of technology.
-Here you find the details
+description: Audi e-tron has a lot of advanced technology.
+Here you find the details about the different areas.
 weight: 7
 ---